XV (TVXQ album): Promotion

 The dance track "Jealous" was released as the album's lead single on November 21, 2018.
 The single debuted at number one on the Oricon Singles Chart — their first number one single on the chart since "Catch Me -If you wanna-" (2013) — and charted for 10 weeks.
 It peaked at number three on the Billboard Japan Hot 100.
 The single was Tohoshinki's 13th number one single on the Oricon, putting Tohoshinki as the foreign artist with the most number one singles in Japan.
 The music video of "Jealous" was released on YouTube on October 31, 2018.

 "Hot Hot Hot" and "Mirrors" were released as a double A-side single on July 31, 2019.
 It debuted at number two on the Oricon Singles Chart.
 "Hot Hot Hot" peaked at number four on the Billboard Japan Hot 100 and "Mirrors" peaked at a moderate 46.
 The light-hearted "Hot Hot Hot" has been compared to Tohoshinki's previous summer singles "Ocean" and "Sweat", respectively taken from the albums Tree (2014) and With (2015).
 The music video for "Hot Hot Hot" was released July 19, 2019.
 The darker, rock-inspired "Mirrors" was used as the theme song for Asahi TV's prime-time television drama Sign (2019).
 A short movie of "Mirrors", intercepted with scenes from Sign, dropped on August 23, 2019.

 "Guilty" was the album's final promotional track.
 The music video was released on YouTube on September 25, 2019.
 The duo debuted their performance of "Guilty" on Fuji TV's Music Fair on October 12, 2019.
 On October 15, a day before the album's release, they performed "Guilty" on NHK's Utacon.
 Their performance trended worldwide on Twitter, at number 11.

-Though not released in the album, a music video for the dance track "Hot Sauce" was released on YouTube on October 23, 2019.
+Though not released in the album's DVD and Blu-ray, a music video for the dance track "Hot Sauce" was released on YouTube on October 23, 2019.